 - There must be a prize: Some dedicated players love to play for the fun of the game, but when you have a coveted prize on offer, everything is taken to the next level.
 Is it money?
 Is it a money-can’t-buy experience?
 Is it recognition?
 Is it something even bigger?
 Whatever it is, the prize must be perceived as attainable and exciting for the players.

 - There must be a way to win: Imagine a game that has no end time that does not keep score and where there is no clear way to win.
 It would not be fun and it would not keep the players interested.
 As the inventor of your game, you get to set the goalposts that let players know when they are winning, but they must be easy enough to understand.
 Just like professional sporting events, your game should offer short-term wins as well as an overall championship victory.
 The thought of winning should stir the audience up emotionally and make you feel a surge of energy and focus.

 - The must be a way to lose: If you cannot lose the game, then it is no fun either.
 The game must be edgy enough that the players realize it is entirely possible to lose.
 The thought of losing the game should be a strong driver, and there should be a point where it is clear the game has been lost so players know when it is time to go back to the locker room and rethink their strategy.

 A great sales incentive program is like a big game that needs to keep the sales people pumped and fired up, always ready for that next achievement.

 The Walk has been helping companies like Lenovo, VMware and Honeywell design and roll out their channel marketing programs.
 Whether it is an incentive, recognition or rewards program, talk to us about how we can help you.
-If interested, you can ask for a copy of our case study (When Heroes become Legends) detailing how we helped Lenovo gain a foothold in the crowded Australian reseller channel market.
+If interested, you can ask for a copy of our case study “When Heroes become Legends”, detailing how we helped Lenovo gain a foothold in the crowded Australian reseller channel market.